-42. OKLA.
-STAT. tit.
-16, ch.
-1, app.
-(Supp.
-1988).
-The Comments to Standard 8.1: Comment: 68 O.S.A. § 811(d) was amended effective November 1, 1984.
+Comment: 68 O.S.A. §811(d) was amended effective November 1, 1984.
 The pertinent amendment provides that no estate tax lien shall attach to any property passing to a surviving spouse, either through the estate of the deceased or by joint tenancy.
-The text of the statute does not clearly make it retroactive to deaths occuring prior to November 1, 1984. and should not be considered to be retroactive at this time.
-For this reason, it is necessary to obtain estate tax clearances where the deceased joint tenant died prior to November 1, 1984, even though 58 O.S.A. § 912 as amended effective November 1, 1984, together with the appropriate tax clearances, to terminate a joint tenancy where the deceased joint tenant died prior to November 1, 1984.
+The text of the statute does not clearly make it retroactive to deaths occurring prior to November 1, 1984, and should not be considered to be retroactive at this time.
+For this reason, it is necessary to obtain estate tax clearances where the deceased joint tenant died prior to November 1, 1984, even though 58 O.S.A. §912 as amended effective November 1, 1984, makes no such requirement.
+Such statute may be utilized, on or after November 1, 1984, together with the appropriate tax clearances, to terminate a joint tenancy where the deceased joint tenant died prior to November 1, 1984.